joelodom/personal-website-2023/README.md

 # personal-website-2023

-This is code for a personal website.
-WIP.
+## This is a project for learning and personal development

+The code here is not super professional because I'm focusing on learning.